paterlisia/4119-Project1-ReopenCU/readMe.md

 An implementation of a client/server application with TCP, UDP to model the health check process

 ## Four classes as total
+- src
+    - UDP
         - UDPclient.py
         - UDPserver.py
+    - TCP
         - TCPclient.py
         - TCPserver.py

 ## Implementation details
 *Have you experienced any COVID-19 symptoms in the past 14 days?*